-Block access to inappropriate online content for my child's devices, restrict internet access to 2 hours every day and block internet access during bed time (10 PM to 7 AM) on weekdays.
+Block access to inappropriate online content for my child's devices, restrict internet access to 2 hours every day and block internet access during bed time (10 PM to 7 AM) on school nights (from Sunday to Thursday).

 - Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - Go to Advanced > HomeCare > Parental Controls or Game Center > Game Protector > Parental Controls. - 3.
 Click Add to create a profile for a family member. - 4.
 Add basic profile information.